mgba-emu/mgba/README.md

 - Remappable controls for both keyboards and gamepads.
 - Loading from ZIP and 7z files.
 - IPS, UPS and BPS patch support.
-- Game debugging via a command-line interface (not available with Qt port) and GDB remote support.
+- Game debugging via a command-line interface (not available with Qt port) and GDB remote support, compatible with IDA Pro.
 - Configurable emulation rewinding.
+- Support for loading and exporting GameShark and Action Replay snapshots.

 ### Planned features